AanDevAnalyst/AanDevAnalyst/README.md

 ## Hi there 👋, I'm [Abduljabbar Nuhu(AanDevAnalyst)](https://linkedin.com/in/abduljabbar-nuhu-110050289/)

 ## 👨‍💻 I'm a Software Developer & Data Analyst/Data Scientist with Bachelor's Degree Electronics with Physics from Bayero University Kano (BUK), Kano State, Nigeria
-were I acquire my Bachelor's degree in Electronics with Physics, I specialize in developing website using HTML, CSS, Flask or Django framework for web design while in transforming raw data into actionable insights by sleuthing data to identify trends and patterns I use Python Programming Language.
+when I acquiring my Bachelor's degree in Electronics with Physics, I specialize in developing website using HTML, CSS, Flask or Django framework for web design while in transforming raw data into actionable insights by sleuthing data to identify trends and patterns I use Python Programming Language.

-🔭 I’m currently rounding up on various tasks assigned to me by FlexiSAF Edusoft as part of my Internship program.
+🔭 I’m currently open to any available oppurtunity for growth.
 🧭 I’m currently learning various machine learning model starting with testing, training and deployment of models.
 👯 I’m looking to collaborate on open source projects, internship roles and start ups.
 💬 Ask me about Tech, anime more specifically psychological or mystery genre.